 PMN Best Pacific Gospel Artist:

-FLAVA Best International Pacific Artist:
+PMN Best International Pacific Artist:

 Recorded Music NZ Best Pacific Music Album: